devexed/clib/README.md

 * Debug macros
 * Minimal testing library
-* Arrays - With length and capacity stored next to the data
+* Array - With length and capacity stored next to the data
-* Buffers - With length and capacity stored next to a pointer to the data
+* Buffer - With length and capacity stored next to a pointer to the data
-* UTF-8 Strings - Arrays which contains only valid, [NFD](//en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms) UTF-8
+* UTF-8 String - Array which contains only valid, [NFD](//en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms) UTF-8
-* Sparse arrays - Arrays with non-sequential indexes
+* Sparse array - Array with non-sequential indexes
-* Hashtable - Experimentally backed by a sparse array with hashes as indexes, but this will probably have to become more efficient
+* Hashtable - Experimentally backed by a sparse array with hashes as indexes (to be properly implemented as a proper hash table)

 ## Dependencies